South Africa: Six people die after building collapsed in Johannesburg

 Sema Fonkem 02 Feb 2026

-Six people have been reported dead while two remain trapped after a building collapsed in Ormonde, south of the city of Johannesburg.
+Six people have been reported dead while three remain trapped after an upper level floor of a building collapsed in Ormonde, south of the city of Johannesburg.

 Rescue team from Johannesburg Emergency Management services is currently at the scene combing through the caved-in building to look for the missing persons.

-The deadly collapse affected about 15 people.
-Six died at the scene of the incident which occurred around 2pm today.
-Seven others have been rushed to the hospital for medical attention while two remain under the rubble.
+The deadly collapse affected about 12 people.
+Six died at the scene of the incident which occurred around 2pm today. three others have been rushed to the hospital for medical attention while three more remain trapped under the rubble.

 City of Johannesburg Public safety says preliminary investigations indicate that there is no available approved plans or Skills Development Facilitator (SDF) for the construction site.
 Engineers and building control officials from the department will continue looking at the structural integrity of the building.